-- market-priced options to purchase shares of our common stock, which may be designated under the Code as nonstatutory stock options or incentive stock options; - stock appreciation rights, which give the holder the right to receive an amount (payable in cash or stock, as specified in the award agreement) equal to the excess of the fair market value per share of our common stock on the date of exercise over the base price of the award (which cannot be less than the fair market value of the underlying stock as of the grant date); - restricted stock, which is subject to restrictions on transferability and subject to forfeiture on terms set by the Committee; - stock units, (including restricted stock units and deferred stock units) which represent the right to receive shares of common stock (or an equivalent value in cash or other property, as specified in the award agreement) at a designated time in the future and subject to any vesting requirement as may be set by the Committee; - performance awards, which represent any award of the types listed above which have a performance-vesting component based on the achievement, or the level of achievement, of one or more performance goals during a specified performance period, as established by the Committee: - other stock-based awards that are denominated or payable in, valued by reference to, or otherwise based on, shares of common stock; - cash-based awards, including performance-based annual bonus awards.
+- market-priced options to purchase shares of our common stock, which may be designated under the Code as nonstatutory stock options or incentive stock options; - stock appreciation rights, which give the holder the right to receive an amount (payable in cash or stock, as specified in the award agreement) equal to the excess of the fair market value per share of our common stock on the date of exercise over the base price of the award (which cannot be less than the fair market value of the underlying stock as of the grant date); - restricted stock, which is subject to restrictions on transferability and subject to forfeiture on terms set by the Committee; - stock units, (including restricted stock units and deferred stock units) which represent the right to receive shares of common stock (or an equivalent value in cash or other property, as specified in the award agreement) at a designated time in the future and subject to any vesting requirement as may be set by the Committee; - performance awards, which represent any award of the types listed above which have a performance-vesting component based on the achievement, or the level of achievement, of one or more performance goals during a specified performance period, as established by the Committee; - other stock-based awards that are denominated or payable in, valued by reference to, or otherwise based on, shares of common stock; - cash-based awards, including performance-based annual bonus awards.

 SHARES AVAILABLE FOR AWARDS.
-Subject to proportionate adjustment in the event of stock splits and similar events, the aggregate number of shares of common stock that may be issued under the 2019 Plan presently is 8.0 million shares, plus a number of additional shares (not to exceed 17.4 million) underlying awards outstanding as of the effective date of the 2019 Plan under the Prior Plan and the ARRIS Plan that thereafter terminate or expire unexercised, or are cancelled, forfeited or lapse for any reason.
-The amendment to the 2019 Plan would add another 6.8 million shares to the 2019 Plan.
-The maximum number of shares that may be issued upon exercise of incentive stock options granted under the 2019 Plan is 14.8 million.
-As of March 3, 2020, only 1,059,210 shares remain available for grant under the 2019 Plan.
-The Compensation Committee has approved awards of 6,227,351 RSUs for non-executive employees that will be granted on June 1, 2020, if the amendment to the 2019 Plan is approved.
+Subject to proportionate adjustment in the event of stock splits and similar events, the aggregate number of shares of common stock that may be issued under the 2019 Plan presently is 14.8 million shares, plus a number of additional shares (not to exceed 17.4 million) underlying awards outstanding as of the effective date of the 2019 Plan under the Prior Plan and the ARRIS Plan that thereafter terminate or expire unexercised, or are cancelled, forfeited or lapse for any reason.
+The amendment to the 2019 Plan would add another 5.8 million shares to the 2019 Plan.
+The maximum number of shares that may be issued upon exercise of incentive stock options granted under the 2019 Plan is 20.6 million.
+As of March 3, 2021, only 4,630,615 shares remain available for grant under the 2019 Plan.